ihawth81github/CR1000-Instrument-Analysis/CONTRIBUTING.md

 #Contributing

-All members of the UBC Ecohydology Group are welcome to contribute to this repository.
-Please add your name here and the time frame of your presence in the group
+All members of the UBC Ecohydology Group are welcome and encouraged to contribute unashamedly to this repository.
+Please add your name to the list.
+We would like to thank you for your contributions and encourage you to keep up the good work.

+##Members
+* Iain
+* Silja
+* Laura

+##Table of Contents
+* READ.ME
+* CODE OF CONDUCT
+* R AND PACKAGES

+##How to Contribute